 Photo by Muriel Steinke, 2022.

+From 2018-2020 she was composer-in-residence for the Detroit-based new music quartet Virago, who released their debut album of Steinke’s concert-length work Listening for Bells in 2022.
 Several of her works have also premiered at the Detroit Institute of Arts’ Friday Night Live series, including her piece Let Everything Ring for six grand pianos, which was premiered by the NYC-based piano sextet Grand Band in the DIA’s iconic Diego Rivera courtyard in 2018.
-In 2024, the Australian piano-clarinet duo CRUX, made of pianist Lisa Moore and clarinetist Lloyd Van’t Hoff, gave the Detroit premiere of her piece Rituals at the DIA as part of the performance tour for their debut record.
+Most recently in 2024, the Australian piano-clarinet duo CRUX, made of pianist Lisa Moore and clarinetist Lloyd Van’t Hoff, gave the Detroit premiere of her piece Rituals at the DIA as part of the performance tour for their debut record.
 Steinke’s five movement work appears on their new album My Place which was released by ABC Classic in January 2025.

 She holds degrees in music and english from Butler University and two graduate degrees in music composition from the Yale School of Music.
 She has also worked as a professional grant writer, artistic operations coordinator, and business development manager and fundraiser for several arts and non-arts organizations.
 Her primary composition teachers include Michael Schelle, Martin Bresnick, Chris Theofanidis, Aaron Jay Kernis, and David Lang.